Conditions

 Taking a video of your muscle twitches can help your doctor better understand the nature of your symptoms.

-Preventing Muscle Twitching
+Managing and Preventing Muscle Twitching

-- Get enough sleep: Aim for 7-9 hours of quality sleep each night.
+- Improve Sleep Habits: Aim for 7-9 hours of quality sleep each night.

 When to Seek Medical Advice

-- Loss of muscle mass
+- Persistent weakness or loss of muscle mass

-- Difficulty with coordination or balance
+- Ongoing difficulties with coordination or balance

-- Twitching that affects multiple body parts
+- Twitching that involves multiple areas of the body

-- Twitching that lasts for several weeks
+- Symptoms that persist for several weeks without improvement

 Differentiating Between ALS and Benign Fasciculations